KristiyanGeorgiev1996/HTMLandCSSynergy/01.HTML-&-CSS-Basics-Programming-Fundamentals-C#-Common-Lecture/README.md

 - **CSS3** (using internal stylesheets)

 **> Note:**
-**> The tasks included here are based on common educational exercises from SoftUni used for teaching HTML fundamentals.**
+**> The tasks included here are based on common educational exercises from SoftUni used for teaching HTML & CSS.**